On the error control of invariant causal prediction: Simulations and a real data application

-We look at a real dataset used in \cite{stock2003introduction} about the educational attainment of teenagers in the US \citep{rouse1995democratization}.
-This dataset contains information of $4739$ students from approximately 1100 US high schools, including gender, ethnicity, achievement test score, whether the father or mother is a college graduate, whether the family owns their home, whether the school is in an urban area, county unemployment rate, state hourly wage in manufacturing, average college tuition, whether the family income above 25000 per year, and region.
+We consider a real dataset used in \cite{stock2003introduction} about the educational attainment of teenagers in the US \citep{rouse1995democratization}.
+This dataset contains information on $4739$ students from approximately 1100 US high schools, including gender, ethnicity, achievement test score, whether the father or mother is a college graduate, whether the family owns their home, whether the school is in an urban area, county unemployment rate, state hourly wage in manufacturing, average college tuition, whether the family income is above \$25000 per year, and region.

-We follow \cite{peters2016causal} to obtain two datasets of two environments, with $2231$ and $2508$ samples, respectively.
-The response variable $Y$ is a binary variable indicating whether the student attained a BA degree or higher.
-We use dummy variables to encode the factors in the dataset, resulting in $13$ predictors in total.
-The goal is to find the causal predictors of the response $Y$.
+Following \cite{peters2016causal}, we consider two datasets from two environments, with $2231$ and $2508$ observations, respectively.
+The response variable $Y$ is binary, indicating whether a student attained a BA degree or higher.
+Categorical covariates are encoded using dummy variables, resulting in $13$ predictors in total.
+We set the significance level to $\alpha = 0.1$.
+Our goal is to identify the causal predictors of $Y$.

-We first apply ICP with a significance level $\alpha=0.05$, returning one variable `score' as the causal predictor.
-It is reasonable that test score has a causal influence on whether the student would attain a BA degree or higher.
-We then calculate the simultaneous bounds for all $2^{13}=8192$ sets, and the results are shown in Figure~\ref{fig:real}.
-More information can be obtained by looking at these bounds.
-For example, by looking at the set with index $112$, we know that with a probability larger than $0.95$, there are at least two causal predictors in \{`score', 'fcollege$\_$no', 'mcollege$\_$no'\}.
-It seems plausible that the true discovery lower bound is $2$ for this set, because the two variables of whether father or mother went to college are highly correlated, so it is difficult to distinguish between whether both are causal predictors or only one of them is.
+We apply the original ICP method, which returns the set \{`score', `fcollege\_no'\} while controlling the FWER, as reported in \cite{peters2016causal}.
+This implies that, with probability at least $0.9$, both variables are causal predictors of the response.
+This is reasonable, as a student’s test score and whether their father attended college are both likely to have a direct causal effect on whether the student attains a BA degree or higher.